The address for the NSR Office is: 2639 Yeager Road, West Lafayette, IN 47906, and the phone number is (765)-463-3594.

 Entry fees that are postmarked on, or prior to, the entry deadline are $30 for purebred entries and $40 for crossbred entries.
 Entries postmarked after the listed entry deadline (which is considered the late entry fee), are $60 for purebreds and $80 for crossbreds.
 ALL ENTRIES ARE FINAL.
 NO REFUNDS UNDER ANY CIRCUMSTANCE.

-Gilts shown in the NJSA Southeast Regional, National Junior Summer Spectacular, WPX Junior National and NBS Jr. Classic are eligible to be exhibited in the open show and offered for sale, as long as they are double-entered in the name of the junior exhibitor.
+Gilts shown in the NJSA Southeast Regional, National Junior Summer Spectacular, The Exposition Junior Show and NBS Jr. Classic are eligible to be exhibited in the open show and offered for sale, as long as they are double-entered in the name of the junior exhibitor.
 All double-entered gilts must be entered with both the open show and NJSA junior show entry forms.
 If the gilt is selected to be in the sale from the open show, she MUST be offered for sale through the NSR sale.
 No hogs can be scratched from the sale after they have been selected from the NSR open show.
 The owner of the hog has the option to purchase the hog back through the auction and must pay commission on the last bid that purchased the hog.
 Any hog that is scratched from the sale will be fined the average sale price of that breed, banned from exhibiting for one year, and will be unable to show after one year if the fine has not been paid.
 If the gilt is double-entered in the open show, she must be entered in the junior exhibitor’s name for both shows.

 In order to show a crossbred, you must also enter and SHOW a purebred hog of the same sex.
 Therefore, you must exhibit at least one purebred gilt for every one crossbred gilt, and at least one purebred barrow for every one crossbred barrow.
 Crossbreds can be shown at all NJSA shows EXCEPT the National Junior Summer Spectacular in Louisville, Kentucky.
-The one-for-one rule does not apply at affiliate shows (American Royal, NAILE, National Western, Aksarben, or Arizona Junior Nationals) EXCEPT it does apply at the National Barrow show in Austin, Minnesota.
+The one-for-one rule does not apply at affiliate shows (American Royal, NAILE, National Western, Aksarben, or Arizona) EXCEPT it does apply at the National Barrow show in Austin, Minnesota.